pmonnahan/admixMap/README.md

     snakemake --cluster "sbatch --no-requeue --time={cluster.time} --mem-per-cpu={cluster.mem-per-cpu} --ntasks={cluster.ntasks} --nodes={cluster.nodes} --mail-user={cluster.mail-user} --mail-type={cluster.mail-type} -o {cluster.o} -e {cluster.e} -A {cluster.A}"" --cluster-config workflow/cluster_yale.yaml -j 32

-Note also that a different **cluster.yaml** file is required for the different scheduler.
-If you open and inspect the **cluster.yaml** file vs the **cluster_yale.yaml** file, you will see syntax that is specific to PBS and slurm schedulers, respectively.
+Note also that a different _cluster.yaml_ file is required for the different scheduler.
+If you open and inspect the _cluster.yaml_ file vs the _cluster_yale.yaml_ file, you will see syntax that is specific to PBS and slurm schedulers, respectively.

-One additional change in the **config.yml** is needed in order to correctly submit jobs to the HPC.
-The relevant entries are under the 'run_settings' section of the config file:
+One additional change in the _config.yml_ is needed in order to correctly submit jobs to the HPC.
+The relevant entries are under the `run_settings` section of the config file:

     run_settings:
       local_run: 'false'
       cluster_config: 'workflow/cluster.yaml'
       scheduler: 'pbs'

-Here, it is necessary that the 'cluster_config' entry is set to the path of the cluster.yaml file that will be used in the snakemake command.
+Here, it is necessary that the `cluster_config` entry is set to the path of the cluster.yaml file that will be used in the snakemake command.
 Also, the scheduler must correspond to the syntax used in the snakemake command and cluster.yaml file.
 I should point out that these additional changes are needed for responsibly using PLINK within a snakemake framework, and are not directly needed for snakemake.
 PLINK will attempt to auto-detect available resources upon running regardless of the resources that were requested when the job was submitted.
 Therefore, we have to read and parse the requested resources in the cluster config file in order for them to be communicated to PLINK from within the Snakefile.

 ### Other notes

-It is recommended that snakemake is run as an interactive session on an HPC.
-Snakemake will launch the specified number (via the -j flag) of jobs, and then will hang and wait for them to finish.
-As jobs finish (and assuming no errors), snakemake will launch additional jobs keeping the total running jobs at whatever -j is set for.
-Although Snakemake should not use a lot of memory, it could have long run times, which is generally not advisable on login nodes.
+It is recommended that _snakemake_ is run as an interactive session on an HPC.  _Snakemake_ will launch the specified number (via the -j flag) of jobs, and then will hang and wait for them to finish.
+As jobs finish (and assuming no errors), _snakemake_ will launch additional jobs keeping the total running jobs at whatever -j is set for.
+Although _snakemake_ should not use a lot of memory, it could have long run times, which is generally not advisable on login nodes.

 One attractive feature of _snakemake_ is its ability to keep track of the progress and dependencies of the different stages of the pipeline.
 Specifically, if an error is encountered or the pipeline otherwise stops before the final step, _snakemake_ can resume the pipeline where it left off, avoiding redundant computation for previously completed tasks.
-To do so, simply resubmit the original snakemake command.
+To do so, simply resubmit the original _snakemake_ command.

 To run a specific part of the pipeline, do: